kalpitsmehta/Robotics/Projects/1_Search_and_Sample_Return/Readme.md

 **Decision Step**

 This steps takes in the Rover parameters as the input and completely focuses on decision making for navigation which is based on the information process in the perception step.
-On high level the Rover is asked to move if the values of navigational distance and angle are not null.
+On a high level, the Rover is asked to move if the values of navigational distance and angle are not null.
 If this is satisfied then the status of the Rover is checked if it's moving forward.
-While in the moving state the Rover is made to stop if the navigational angle is less than forward stop angel.
+While in the moving state the Rover is made to stop if the navigational angle is less than forwarding stop angel.
 Otherwise, the velocity of the Rover is verified.
 If this value is less than the maximum then the throttle for the Rover is set and its allowed to move forward.
 On the other hand, if the values of navigational distance and angels are null or small then the Rover is steered by a constant value added to the navigational angle.
 This helps Rover face in the direction where it can easily navigate.
 The complete decision tree is explained in a graphical format below.

 ![Alt text](./Images/P1_Logic.png?raw=true "Decision")